According to good seed starting practice, you should cull out weak shoots so the strong ones can flourish.

 If you're going to "prick out" (as it's called) your starts to a second flat, broadcast your seeds about one-half inch apart.
 If, however, you intend to keep your seedlings in the same tray until set-out time, try to sow the kernels about one to two inches apart.

 Oftentimes, you'll have room to plant more than one type of seed in a single flat.
-When that happens, lay a stick border or two on top to divide the tray surface into sections, cover areas with cardboard (or whatever) when they're not being sown, to prevent misplaced seeding . . . and make sure you label each section!
+When that happens, lay a stick border or two on top to divide the tray surface into sections, cover areas with cardboard (or whatever) when they're not being sown to prevent misplaced seeding, and make sure you label each section!
 The best "flatmates" are plants that have pretty much the same germination and growth rates.
 Then you can transplant the whole trayful at once and cause less root disturbance.

 Water the seed flats well initially, and lightly whenever the surface of the soil begins to dry out.
-Use tepid-not cold-water, and if your household supply is chlorinated, let the liquid stand overnight before using it so the chemicals in it will volatilize.
+Use tepid — not cold — water, and if your household supply is chlorinated, let the liquid stand overnight before using it so the chemicals in it will volatilize.

-So far, you've maintained a warm, moist haven-a womb, in a way-for your incubating seeds.
+So far, you've maintained a warm, moist haven — a womb, in a way — for your incubating seeds.
 (Some growers even construct little plastic tents over their newly planted trays.)
 But once they start to sprout, everything changes.
 If you kept your seedlings in that type of environment, they'd be quite likely to succumb to damping-off, a fungus disease that rots the stems of young plants at the groundline, causing the seedlings to topple over and die.
 (Even just-planted seeds can succumb to damping-off and will rot unsprouted if they're kept too wet.)

 To prevent this calamity, you need to make sure your starts are well ventilated and not overly warm.
-The ideal temperature range for seedling growth is about 55° to 70°F. Indeed, when the thermometer in MOM's greenhouse hits 60°F, Olivia and Walker open the vents and let outside air flow through.
+The ideal temperature range for seedling growth is about 55° to 70°F. Indeed, when the thermometer in our greenhouse hits 60°F, Olivia and Walker open the vents and let outside air flow through.
 It's better to overdo the ventilation and let the crops stay a little cool than risk creating the "tropical jungle" that is prime territory for damping-off.

 At this point, you should also change your watering habits.
 Instead of keeping the flats constantly moist, water the plants less often, but give the trays more water when you do add the liquid.
 Eventually, you should be letting the top one-half to one inch of soil start to dry out before you rewater.
 The bottom of the tray, though, should still be moist.
 (Just poke your finger in somewhere to find out.)
 And water your flats early in the day so that the surface of the potting mix can start to dry by nightfall.
 If damping-off is really a problem, you can even "bottom water" by submerging flats halfway in a tub of water.

 And you should give your growing starts plenty of light.
 Our gardeners' plants get enough sunshine in our south-facing solar greenhouse.
 But if you're stuck with using a windowsill, you'd better supplement what sunshine you get with artificial light.
 Plain old fluorescent tubes (not incandescent bulbs) will do fine.
-Work out some way to get those tubes as close to the plants as possible-no more than a few inches away-and to raise the lights (or lower the plants) as the seedlings grow to keep that distance the same.
+Work out some way to get those tubes as close to the plants as possible — no more than a few inches away — and to raise the lights (or lower the plants) as the seedlings grow to keep that distance the same.